Nervous about Do-It-Yourself, Fill-in-Form Estate Plans?

 How We Help You With Estate Planning

-We conduct a Family Wealth Planning Session, where we spend time together and you’ll get informed.
-Before your Family Wealth Planning Session, you will complete a Family Wealth Inventory and Assessment, which will help you to get clear about what you own and what you have to think about when it comes to planning for the well-being and care of your loved ones.
-If what would happen matches your goals, you’re all set and you leave with peace of mind.
+We conduct an initial consultation, where we spend time together, and you learn about exactly what would happen, legally and financially, if something unexpected happened to you.
+Before your initial consultation, you will complete a helpful questionnaire, which will help you to get clear about what you own and what you have to think about when it comes to planning for the well-being and care of your loved ones.
+If what would happen matches your goals, you’re all set, and you leave with peace of mind.
 If you decide the current state of affairs is unacceptable, and if we both decide it’s a fit to work together, then we can design an estate plan together that will best suit the needs of your family.

 Probate & Estate Administration